-Volatile political mood emboldens soccer abuse, Ouseley says
+Soccer activist says political rhetoric stirs racist chants

 “They are trying to infiltrate and get back into football in their own covert ways,” Ouseley said.
 “To peddle their hate.”

-The Football Lads Alliance has gained attention peddling anti-Muslim rhetoric, emerging in a volatile atmosphere after Britain’s 2016 vote to leave the European Union, a campaign stirred by concerns about immigration.
+The Football Lads Alliance has gained attention with anti-Muslim rhetoric, emerging in a volatile atmosphere after Britain’s 2016 vote to leave the European Union, a campaign stirred by concerns about immigration.

 “What football then has to do is … (ensure) the chaos that exists now in politics and may well for some time doesn’t actually infect football in the way that it’s looking as though some people would like it to happen,” Ouseley said.